hrbrmstr/Rforecastio/README.md

 **NOTE: THIS IS A MAJOR REWRITE OF THE INTERFACE**

 One of the biggest changes (besides splitting one function into two) is that the API wrapper functions in this package all rely on a ForecastIO API key that now resides in the environment variable .
-The easiest way to get this into your environment is to set it in the `\code{.Renviron}` file in your home directory.
+The easiest way to get this into your environment is to set it in the `.Renviron` file in your home directory.

 The following functions are implemented: